PetrKryslUCSD/FinEtoolsDeforLinearTutorials/docs/src/tutorials/unit_cube_modes_tut.md

 ## Goals

-- Show how to generate hexahedral mesh, mirroring and merging together parts.
+- Show how to generate simple mesh.
+- Show how to set up the discrete model for a free vibration problem.
-- Export the model to Abaqus.
+- Show how to export the model to Abaqus.

 ```julia
 #